palexand/palexand.github.io/personal.md

 David Hilbert, International Congress of Mathematics, Paris, 1900

 > ...shootin fools and starry gazers, wizard hip and button down,
-> i walk the occam razor way through priests and circus clowns,
+> I walk the occam razor way through priests and circus clowns,
-> am i a missioner of faith or grace or vision or another grinning prisoner of happytown?
+> am I a missioner of faith or grace or vision or another grinning prisoner of Happytown?

 Dave Carter, *Happytown*